petros-d/docs/cloud/secrets-backend.md

 ### Step 5: Push Changes to Astronomer

-Once you've confirmed that your secrets are being imported correctly to your local environment, you're ready to set configure the same feature in a Deployment on Astronomer Cloud.
+Once you've confirmed that your secrets are being imported correctly to your local environment, you're ready to configure the same feature in a Deployment on Astronomer Cloud.

 1. In the Astronomer UI, add the same environment variables found in your `Dockerfile` to your Deployment-level [environment variables](https://docs.astronomer.io/cloud/environment-variables).
 Specify the `AZURE_CLIENT_ID`, `AZURE_TENANT_ID`, and `AZURE_CLIENT_SECRET` variables as **Secret** to ensure that your credentials are stored securely.